sviperll/adt4j/README.md

 But there is no `List` class yet.
 We can't reference it since it is to be generated.
 Above declaration creates unbreakable cycle and will result in compile-time error.

-But we still can create List class with trick known as _open-recursion_.
+But still we can create List class with a trick known as _open-recursion_.

 ```java
     @GenerateValueClassForVisitor